concrete5-community/url_aliases/README.md

 - Redirect to External URLs: Use your own domain to create short aliases that redirect to other websites.
 This is perfect for linking to social media profiles, partners' sites, or specific product pages.
 - Flexible and Customizable: Easily manage, edit, and delete all your URL aliases from a single, intuitive interface within the ConcreteCMS dashboard.
 - Redirect by Browser Language: You can define an alias that points to page A for English, to page B for German, and to page C for any other language.
+- Log of requests that result in 404 - Not Found errors, even after the defined URL Aliases have been checked

 ### Why You'll Love It